With people planning holidays in Ireland this year I thought I’d write a post of some of my suggestions of things to do in Sligo.

 Step back in time

-Sligo Folk Park has undergone a huge transformation and will reopen to the public in June.
+Sligo Folk Park has undergone a huge transformation and you can enjoy a step back in time with an audio tour.
 This really is not to be missed and is the perfect place to visit on a rainy day too.
 The cafe there is pretty special too.
-Keep an eye on their Facebook page to find out more.
+Read my longer blog post here: https://magnumlady.com/2021/07/03/sligo-folk-park-revisited/

 Visit the megalithic cemeteries – there’s Carrowkeel and Carrowmore.
 Sligo Abbey in the centre of town is another place worth visiting.